tornari2/gauntletai_week3_clipforge/README.md

 - No project save/load
 - No transitions between clips
 - No audio waveform visualization
-- No text overlays or effects
+- No subtitle editing (only import and display)

 ## 🐛 Troubleshooting